IBM PC compatible: "Operationally Compatible"

 During development, Compaq engineers found that Microsoft Flight Simulator would not run because of what subLOGIC's Bruce Artwick described as "a bug in one of Intel's chips", forcing them to make their new computer bug compatible with the IBM PC.
 At first, few clones other than Compaq's offered truly full compatibility.
+Compaq developed its own MS-DOS variant, COMPAQ-DOS, slightly more compatible with PC DOS than MS-DOS itself; Microsoft later discontinued MS-DOS development and resold COMPAQ-DOS as MS-DOS.

 Jerry Pournelle purchased an IBM PC in mid-1983, "rotten keyboard and all", because he had "four cubic feet of unevaluated software, much of which won't run on anything but an IBM PC.
 Although a lot of machines claim to be 100 percent IBM PC compatible, I've yet to have one arrive ...
 Alas, a lot of stuff doesn't run with Eagle, Z-100, Compupro, or anything else we have around here".
 Columbia Data Products's November 1983 sales brochure stated that during tests with retail-purchased computers in October 1983, its own and Compaq's products were compatible with all tested PC software, while Corona and Eagle's were less compatible.
 Columbia University reported in January 1984 that Kermit ran without modification on Compaq and Columbia Data Products clones, but not on those from Eagle or Seequa.
 Other MS-DOS computers also required custom code.

+By December 1983 Future Computing stated that companies like Compaq, Columbia Data Products, and Corona that emphasized IBM PC compatibility had been successful, while non-compatible computers had hurt the reputations of others like TI and DEC despite superior technology.
+At a San Francisco meeting it warned 200 attendees, from many American and foreign computer companies as well as IBM itself, to "Jump on the IBM PC-compatible bandwagon—quickly, and as compatibly as possible".
 Future Computing said in February 1984 that some computers were "press-release compatible", exaggerating their actual compatibility with the IBM PC.
 Many companies were reluctant to have their products' PC compatibility tested.
 When PC Magazine requested samples from computer manufacturers that claimed to produce compatibles for an April 1984 review, 14 of 31 declined.
-Corona Data Systems specified that "Our systems run all software that conforms to IBM PC programming standards.
+Corona specified that "Our systems run all software that conforms to IBM PC programming standards.
 And the most popular software does."
 When a BYTE journalist asked to test Peachtext at the Spring 1983 COMDEX, Corona representatives "hemmed and hawed a bit, but they finally led me ... off in the corner where no one would see it should it fail".
 The magazine reported that "Their hesitancy was unnecessary.
 The disk booted up without a problem".
 Zenith Data Systems was bolder, bragging that its Z-150 ran all applications people brought to test with at the 1984 West Coast Computer Faire.